Steps to Take Immediately Following Your Injury

 What Is an Authorized Treating Physician?

 If you have suffered a work injury and are seeking treatment, you have probably heard of an “authorized treating physician.”
-This is a doctor that your employer or their insurance carrier will assign to manage your treatment.
+This is a doctor whom your employer or their insurance carrier will assign to manage your treatment.
 Medical benefits will only be provided for authorized treatment.
 Your authorized treating physician may refer you to a specialist if needed, but that specialist must also be approved by your employer or their insurance carrier.
 In Florida, you have the right to change doctors, once, if you are dissatisfied with the authorized treating physician your employer selected for you.

 In seeking medical treatment after a work accident or on-the-job injury, we can offer the following tips: